chargebee alternatives

 • Real-time usage metering for usage-based and hybrid pricing

-• Billing and invoicing for subscriptions, usage, and credits
+• Billing and invoicing for usage, credits, and subscription-based models

 • Entitlements managed directly in billing logic